oneoffcoder/books/sphinx/python-dothis/source/iter-batched.rst

 Use ``itertools.batched()`` to split an iterable into fixed-size chunks instead of writing the indexing logic yourself.

+Using the standard tool makes the chunking rule obvious immediately and avoids off-by-one mistakes in hand-written slice loops.
+It also keeps the code focused on what a batch means instead of on index arithmetic.

 .. note::

    Python 3.12+